MicahCM/MicahCM/README.md

-👋🏻 Hi, I'm Micah Clark Moody
+👋🏻 Welcome, I'm Micah Clark Moody
 📚 My work is focused on in law, policing, and public data
-📬 You can reach me at micahclarkmoody@gmail.com with any questions!
+📬 You can reach me at micahclarkmoody@gmail.com with any questions